PostHog/posthog.com/contents/product-engineers/feature-flag-best-practices.md

   - Product engineers
 ---

-Feature flags, aka feature toggles, are awesome.
-New feature for your beta test group?
+Feature flags, aka feature toggles, are a simple pattern with many uses.
+New feature to beta test?
 Use a feature flag.
-Testing multiple variants of a new UX?
+Testing variants of a new UX?
 Use a feature flag.
 Kill switch to prevent performance problems?
 Yup, feature flag.
-We could go on, but safe to say they are [many benefits to feature flags](/blog/feature-flag-benefits-use-cases).
+We could go on, but safe to say there are [many benefits to feature flags](/blog/feature-flag-benefits-use-cases).

-This post explores feature flag best practices for areas like implementation, usage, naming, and removal.
-Some are specific to [feature flags in PostHog](/product/feature-flags), but the principles apply no matter what [feature flag tool](/blog/best-open-source-feature-flag-tools) you use.
+A [feature flag service](/blog/feature-flags-as-a-service) like [PostHog](/feature-flags) provides the most important flag functionality like flag management, remote configuration, analytics, edit history, and more.

+Beyond this, there are many best practices that services can't handle for you.
+These include implementation, usage, naming, and removal.
+To help you with these, we put together this guide.

-## 1. Minimize or group changes behind them
+## 1. Minimize or group changes behind a single flag

 It's best to use a single feature flag to control a single component, function, method, class, or other pieces of code.

-Having a flag in multiple places can be confusing.
-Developers expect single-use feature flags, and when they aren’t, this can cause unintended consequences.
+Developers expect a feature flag to be used in a single location.
+The more locations a flag is, the more likely it is to cause problems.
 For example, a developer could remove the flag in one place without removing it in another.

-Multiple uses of the same feature flags increase maintenance and overhead.
+Multiple uses of the same feature flags increase overhead and maintenance.
 Every time a developer sees a feature flag, they must figure out its status and impact on the code.
-If active, they must work around it and maintain multiple fallbacks.

-Having too many changes behind a feature flag also makes it difficult to maintain.
-If you are doing experiments, it makes the relevant parts difficult to identify.
-Parts behind your feature flag are more likely to break when there are many changes.
-Keeping your flags focused is best.
+They also need to maintain all the potential states of the flag, like fallbacks.

+Like pull requests, feature flags should be small and focused.
+This helps ensure they are easy to understand and maintain.

 ## 2. Fallback to working code

-If a feature flag returns `false` or fails and returns `none`, you want to make sure you fallback to working code.
+If a feature flag returns `false` or fails and returns `none`, you want to make sure you fall back to functioning code.
 This is a best practice for a few reasons:

-- If there is a PostHog-related problem with the flag, we return `None`.
-Having a fallback handles this.
+- Knowing you can roll back to working code helps you have the confidence to do it quickly.

 - If you use experiments, the fallback is the control the test is comparing against.
 If your fallback doesn’t work properly, it causes the experiment to be inaccurate.

-- If you rollback your code using a feature flag, knowing you are rolling back to working code helps you do it quickly.
+- If there is a network or PostHog-related problem with the flag, you want to make sure your app continues to function.

-To fallback consistently, keep new changes separate from existing code and behind a feature flag.
-Test that flags returning `false` fallback to old code and that the fallback code works.
-This ensures your apps continue to work, even if the code behind the flag isn’t used.
+To fallback consistently, separate new changes from existing code behind the feature flag.
+Test that flags returning `false` or `none` fall back to old, functional code.
+This ensures your app continues to work, even if your flag doesn't.

 ## 3. Accurately identify users

-Because feature flags evaluate based on the distinct ID of the user, having accurate identification is critical.
-Not knowing your user limits the flags you can show to them.
-If you identify users accurately, you can better target your feature flags to them.
+Because PostHog evaluates flags based on the user's distinct ID, having accurate [identification](/docs/getting-started/identify-users) is critical.
+The more accurately you can identify users, the better you can target your flags.

-Having at least a “sticky” ID (like a cookie, which is the default in PostHog) ensures the user gets a consistent flag evaluation in your product.
-Without identification, PostHog wouldn’t know what feature flags to show them.
-We default to not showing flags, but if the distinct ID changes often, we could show multiple variants to the same user.
+Having a “sticky” ID (like a cookie, which is the default in PostHog) ensures the user gets a consistent flag evaluation in your product.
+Without this, PostHog may evaluate the flag differently because the user could fall into a different variant.

-Accurate identification includes setting up group analytics and person properties if you use them to rollout feature flags.
-Users must be a part of groups or have a property before PostHog can decide to show them a feature flag relying on that group or property.
+If you use group analytics or person properties in your flag rollout, accurate identification includes setting them up properly.
+Users must be a part of groups or have a property for PostHog to evaluate flags relying on these.

 ## 4. Use local evaluation for faster flags

-An underrated feature of PostHog’s feature flag tool is the ability to evaluate flags locally.
-By using the already received feature flag data, your application doesn’t need another request to check if the flag is active.
+An underrated feature of PostHog’s feature flag functionality is the ability to evaluate flags locally.
+By polling the PostHog server and/or using cached feature flag data, your app can evaluate flags without waiting for another response from PostHog.

-Fewer requests mean feature flags evaluate faster and show to more users.
-Local evaluation is also useful for speeding up code with multiple flags, such as loops.
+Fewer requests mean feature flags evaluate faster.
+This is especially useful for code with multiple flags, such as loops.
 Instead of waiting for multiple requests, your code can run right away (if the flag is active).

-If you are using the JavaScript library or the snippet, local evaluation is the default.
-Once your application receives flag data, they save as cookies for local evaluation.
+If you are using the JavaScript Web library or the snippet, flags are locally evaluated by default.
+Once your application receives flag data, it saves as cookies for local evaluation.
 Calling `posthog.reloadFeatureFlags()` refreshes them.

-If you are using another library, PostHog defaults to making a request when evaluating flags, but you can set it up to use local evaluation.
+If you are using another library, PostHog defaults to making a request when evaluating flags, but you can [set it up to use local evaluation](/docs/feature-flags/local-evaluation).
 This requires having access to all the person or group properties the flag depends on.
 Here’s what the local evaluation of a flag looks like for our server libraries:

 <MultiLanguage>